Craig A. Andreoli, Esq.

-Christine decided to join Craig at the Law Office of Craig A. Andreoli, P.C. because she too had a personal desire to help clients with Elder Law issues.
+Christine decided to join Craig at the Law Office of Craig A. Andreoli, P.C. in 2009 because she too had a personal desire to help clients with Elder Law issues.
 As a child in the late 1970’s, Christine watched her grandfather suffer for five years with Alzheimer’s disease and dementia.
 Neither Christine’s grandmother nor any of her other relatives knew that they could receive care at home for her grandfather paid for by the government.
 The family had no choice but to put him in a state-run institution since no nursing homes would accept him at that time because he was incontinent.
 It was devastating to the family.

-In an effort to help families avoid the hardships that not only her husband’s family suffered but her family as well, Christine assisted Craig with the development of a process that structures and implements Medicaid pre-planning, sophisticated gifting and estate tax planning techniques.
-Client that have used this process have seen an immediate reduction in stress, family disputes, and an increase in asset preservation.
+In an effort to help families avoid the hardships that not only Craig’s family suffered, but her family as well, Christine assisted Craig with the development of a process that structures and implements Medicaid pre-planning.
+Her devotion to helping others and her compassion for excellence is only dwarfed by the smile she brings to the office every day.

 Now, Christine focuses her efforts at the Law Office of Craig A. Andreoli, P.C. on helping their clients make sense of Community Care Medicaid and the use of Pooled Trusts, as well as the probate process, the legal process of Court-supervised administration of an estate when someone dies with a Last Will & Testament, and the administration process, the legal process of Court-supervised administration of an estate when someone dies without a Last Will & Testament.